tessercat/daoistic-book/book.md

 ## English

-When the whole world knows
-what's good about being good,
-there's already evil.

-When everyone knows
-what's right,
-it's already gone wrong.

-Since
+Everyone thinks that beauty is what makes us beautiful, but it's our flaws.

+We all think we're right
+when we're wrong.

-something and nothing create each other, and hard and easy become each other, and long and short measure each other, and top and bottom rely on each other, and playing and hearing tune each other, and first and last follow each other,
+It's because something and nothing create each other, and hard and easy become each other.

+It's because long and short measure each other, and high and low average each other.

+It's because playing and hearing tune each other, and intro and coda follow each other.

-the wise stay busy doing nothing, follow the instructions of silence.
+So the wise are in the business of doing nothing, they go to the school of silence.

-Everything helps out,
+Everyone helps out,
 but they don't organize it.

-Everything behaves,
+Everyone behaves,
-but they don't tell it what to do.
+but they don't tell them what to do.

 Everything works out,
 but they don't stay there.